Artificial Sweeteners and Your Microbiome

 The assumption was straightforward: these molecules pass through the body without being absorbed, so they can't do any harm.
 For decades, that assumption went largely unchallenged.
 But a series of carefully controlled studies has revealed that these compounds interact with the gut microbiome in ways that are anything but inert, and the consequences are measurable within days.

-How they damage your microbiome
+How do artificial sweeteners damage your microbiome?

 When artificial sweeteners reach the lower intestine, they come into direct contact with the trillions of bacteria that make up the gut microbiome.
 Even though these sweeteners aren't absorbed into the bloodstream in significant quantities, that's precisely the problem: they linger in the gut, where they alter the microbial environment.